LOG_ARCHIVE_DEST_n Parameter Attributes

 Controls the consecutive number of times redo transport services attempt to reestablish communication and transmit redo data to a failed destination before the primary database gives up on the destination.

-Category | MAX_FAILURE=count |
+| Category | MAX_FAILURE=count |

-Data type | Numeric |
+| Data type | Numeric |

-Valid value | >=0 |
+| Valid value | >=0 |

-Default value | None |
+| Default value | None |

-Requires attributes | REOPEN |
+| Requires attributes | REOPEN |

-Conflicts with attributes | None |
+| Conflicts with attributes | None |

-Corresponds to | MAX_FAILURE , FAILURE_COUNT , and REOPEN_SECS columns of theV$ARCHIVE_DEST view |
+| Corresponds to | MAX_FAILURE, FAILURE_COUNT, and REOPEN_SECS columns of theV$ARCHIVE_DEST view |

 - The

-attribute is optional.
+MAX_FAILUREattribute is optional.
 By default, there are an unlimited number of archival attempts to the failed destination. - This attribute is useful for providing failure resolution for destinations to which you want to retry transmitting redo data after a failure, but not retry indefinitely.

 - When you specify the

-attribute.
-Once the specified number of consecutive attempts is exceeded, the destination is treated as if theREOPEN
+MAX_FAILUREattribute, you must also set theREOPENattribute.
+Once the specified number of consecutive attempts is exceeded, the destination is treated as if theREOPENattribute was not specified. - You can view the failure count in the

-attribute value or any attribute.
+FAILURE_COUNTcolumn of theV$ARCHIVE_DESTfixed view.
+The related columnREOPEN_SECSidentifies theREOPENattribute value.Note:Once the failure count for the destination reaches the specifiedMAX_FAILUREattribute value, the only way to reuse the destination is to modify theMAX_FAILUREattribute value or any attribute.
 This has the effect of resetting the failure count to zero (0). - The failure count is reset to zero (0) whenever the destination is modified by an

-attribute to a value less than the current failure count value. - Once the failure count is greater than or equal to the value set for the
+ALTER SYSTEM SETstatement.
+This avoids the problem of setting theMAX_FAILUREattribute to a value less than the current failure count value. - Once the failure count is greater than or equal to the value set for the

-attribute) on the next archival operation. - Redo transport services attempt to archive to the failed destination indefinitely if you do not specify the
+MAX_FAILUREattribute, theREOPENattribute value is implicitly set to zero, which causes redo transport services to transport redo data to an alternate destination (defined with theALTERNATEattribute) on the next archival operation. - Redo transport services attempt to archive to the failed destination indefinitely if you do not specify the

-attribute, the online redo log file is not reusable until it has been archived to this destination.
+MAX_FAILUREattribute (or if you specifyMAX_FAILURE=0), and you specify a nonzero value for theREOPENattribute.
+If the destination has theMANDATORYattribute, the online redo log file is not reusable until it has been archived to this destination.

 The following example allows redo transport services up to three consecutive archival attempts, tried every 5 seconds, to the

-destination.
-If the archival operation fails after the third attempt, the destination is treated as if the REOPEN
+arc_dest destination.
+If the archival operation fails after the third attempt, the destination is treated as if the REOPEN attribute was not specified.LOG_ARCHIVE_DEST_1='LOCATION=/arc_dest REOPEN=5 MAX_FAILURE=3' LOG_ARCHIVE_DEST_STATE_1=ENABLE

 NET_TIMEOUT